matsumotory/mod_vhost_maxclients/README.md

 MaxClients per vhost, no using shared memory and global lock.

-mod_vhost_maxclients uses only the scoreboad of httpd for simple implementation and compatibility.
+mod_vhost_maxclients uses only the scoreboad of httpd for simple implementation and compatibility, supports Apache httpd both 2.2.x and 2.4.x.

 If you have a performance issue using mod_vhost_maxclients like over-head of serving static contents, You should use `IgnoreVhostMaxClientsExt` for ignoring the static contents.